Pipeline & Well Servicing

 Yes, we have various sizes of construction and drying pigs available.
 If you have any other questions about well servicing, contact us today!

 Pipelines need to be inspected every 5 years but constant service is essential to ensure your pipeline is at peak optimal performance.
-If unsure when you need to service your pipeline, or how often, contact us and one of our specialists will be willing to help.
+If you are unsure if you need to service your pipeline, or how often you’ll need servicing, contact us and one of our specialists will be happy to answer all of your questions.

-In cases like these, remove pressure from the line and vent or drain toward the launcher.
+In cases like these, it is best to remove pressure from the line and vent or drain towards the launcher.
 Removing pressure allows the pig to relax to its original shape and may cause it to back up in the pipeline.
-Allow pressure to dissipate.
-After 15-30 minutes, re-pressure the line in an attempt to drive the pig through the restriction.
+Then you should allow the pressure to dissipate.
+After 15-30 minutes, repressurize the line to drive the pig through the restriction.